 Reflecting on oneself and one’s own culture

-It is not possible to be sensitive to someone else’s ways of being and doing until you are sensitive to the impact of your cultural values, beliefs and practices on your own behaviour with children.
-Exploration of your own cultural and ethnic identity should be an ongoing and evolving process in which you reflect upon your upbringing and family values, your cultural beliefs and biases, and the assumptions around learning and childhood to which they lead.
-These assumptions and beliefs will influence your perceptions (for example, of children’s competency or agency), as well as your practices (such as soliciting children’s opinions).
-Be aware that the practices and principles that are currently valid according to mainstream culture are not universally true, but also the product of a cultural context.
+It is not possible to be sensitive to someone else’s ways of being and doing without first being sensitive to the impact of one’s own cultural values, beliefs, and practices.
+Teachers should continually explore their own cultural and ethnic identities by reflecting upon their upbringing and family values, their cultural beliefs and biases, and the assumptions around learning and childhood to which they lead.
+These assumptions and beliefs will influence teachers’ perceptions (for example, of children’s competency or agency) and practices (such as soliciting children’s opinions).
+Be aware that the practices and principles that are currently valid according to the dominant culture are not universally true, but also the product of a cultural context.

 - Consider in what ways your practices and routines are influenced by dominant cultural practices, particularly in regard to eating, sleeping, toileting, communication, reading and play.

 - Notice how pedagogical and bureaucratic practices privilege some families over others, and critically examine whether your perspective on ‘quality’ early childhood education needs to be adapted to incorporate diverse perspectives.
 For example, valuing children’s independence may mark some children as needy or deficient, while notions of parent partnership may marginalise families for whom it is not appropriate or easy.

 While ethnicity and culture must be recognised as important in the identity of children and families, stereotypes must be avoided.
 Gaining some knowledge about the cultures of the children and families that attend the setting is a starting point for understanding children and families, but it is important to be aware that there are many differences between and within cultural groups, and that cultural identities are complex, fluid and multiple.